Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Sylvester Date Palm Tree (Phoenix sylvestris).
 Photo by Flickr.

-The Sylvester Date Palm Tree, scientific name Phoenix sylvestris, is one of the most popular palm trees in the world used in luxury homes, hotels and golf courses.
+The Sylvester Date Palm Tree, scientifically named Phoenix sylvestris, is one of the most popular palm trees globally, commonly used in luxury homes, hotels, and golf courses.

-It’s slow growing, widely adaptable, easy to maintain and can tolerate cold down to 15°F (-9°C).
-Great for USDA Zones 8b – 11.
+It grows slowly, boasts wide adaptability, is easy to maintain, and can tolerate cold temperatures down to 15°F (-9°C).
+It’s an excellent choice for USDA Zones 8b-11.

 19. True Date Palm Tree (Phoenix dactylifera)